-In order to move the above forward, we will need to advocate for them.
-Advocacy will have to be from all levels of psychiatric education: residents, faculty, program directors, and chairs and will have to be at the local, state, and national levels.
-It is clear that there is an imperative need for more psychiatrists, we need more psychiatry residency Positions, and we need federal funding, not just the hodge-podge of local/state funding that has allowed some programs to start/expand -- i.e., we need a coherent national policy and funding.
-Thus, advocacy is going to be a key factor in our future efforts.
+In order to move the above forward, we will need to advocate.
+Advocacy will have to be from all levels of psychiatric education: residents, faculty, program directors and chairs and will have to be at the local, state, and national levels.
+It is clear that there is an imperative need for more psychiatrists, and we need more psychiatry residency positions and to do this we need federal funding, not just the hodge-podge of local/state funding that has allowed some programs to start/expand.
+We need a coherent national policy and funding.